 Glacial History of Wisconsin – The Driftless Region

-While these unique landscapes of Wisconsin are easily observed by car, in my opinion, the best way to see this unique landscape is by bike.
-Wisconsin is home to over 100 rail trails spanning over 1,900 miles – throughout the state, there is so much to see!
+Wisconsin is home to over 100 rail trails spanning over 1,900 impressive miles throughout the state.
+There is so much to see!

-The Rails to Trails Conservancy website has a wealth of information on trails across the nation.
+The Rails to Trails Conservancy website maintains a wealth of information on trails across the nation.
 You can also search Wisconsin trails using Rails to Trails Conservancy’s Trail Finder App.
-One of the most picturesque rail trails is the Sugar River State Trail, which showcases the stunning geography of the Driftless Region, feeding my love of geology and unique landscapes.
+One of the most picturesque rail trails in Wisconsin’s extensive trail network is the Sugar River State Trail, showcasing the rugged topography of the Driftless Region.

 Sugar River State Trail: New Glarus to Brodhead, WI